azkiflay/terraform/README.md

         }
     }
 ```
-With the **ansible.cfg** and **hosts** created at the same directory as the Terrform configuration file, the function **file()** is used copy the files to the instance launched by Terraform.
+With the **ansible.cfg** and **hosts** created at the same directory as the Terraform configuration file, the function **file()** is used copy the files to the instance launched by Terraform.

 Note that script passed through the *user_data* parameter is run only once during the launch of the instance.
-To make further changes can be made using SSH-based remote access or preferrably Ansible playbooks.
-Instead of storing your Ansible configuration files locally, it is a good practice to store them in a securre repository.
+To make further changes can be made using SSH-based remote access or preferably Ansible playbooks.
+Instead of storing your Ansible configuration files locally, it is a good practice to store them in a secure repository.
 In this way, while Terraform creates the infrastructure, Ansible automates the configuration.